Use NinjaProxy with MCP Clients

 Recommended setup prompt

-Once your client can read the manifest, this prompt pattern keeps the assistant grounded in the right sequence of resources.
+Once your client is connected, this prompt pattern keeps the assistant grounded in the right sequence of NinjaProxy resources.

 Use these NinjaProxy resources in order: